OpenMoonRay/openmoonray-docs/docs/scene-classes/volumes/BaseVolume.md

         default: [ 1, 1, 1 ]

-        <p class="jekyll-theme-minimal scene-class-attr-comment">reflectance color of the volume.
+        <p class="scene-class-attr-comment">reflectance color of the volume.
 Technically this is called scattering albedo, which is the scattering coefficient divided by the extinction coefficient.</p>

     </p>